The Retreat: Our full report

 For dinner we had spiced aubergine to start, barbecued beef with potato gratin and vegetables for main, followed by a delicious lemon torte for dessert.

-Wellbeing: The Retreat isn't just a safari camp that happens to have a lovely open-air spa right on the Ruaha River; it's really been designed as a well-being retreat which incorporates an excellent spa ... plus the opportunity for safari activities.
-The variety of treatments here includes a Vichy shower and sound therapy.
-For those looking for a safari with a holistic approach, The Retreat is perfect!See more ideas for Wellbeing in Tanzania
+- The Retreat isn't just a safari camp that happens to have a lovely open-air spa right on the Ruaha River; it's really been designed as a well-being retreat which incorporates an excellent spa.
+Perfect for those looking for a safari with a holistic approach.

 Health & safety